Sweet, Easy & Raw Recipe: Avocado Cacao Mousse

 The application for such a mousse is endless.
 Alone, garnished with almonds and blueberries, it was heavenly.
 Spread on toast a-la Nutella, yes please!
 Smeared onto a batch of brownies (raw or baked), now you’re talking.
 It has a ganache texture and a super mouth-feel, so it’s very versatile.
 It’s amazing!

 - 1/3 cup

 raw cacao powder

 In the bowl of a blender or food processor, blend avocado until smooth.
 Add all other ingredients, blending until mixture is uniform.
 Chill for about 2 hours in the fridge or half an hour in the freezer.
 Garnish with fresh fruit or chopped nuts.

-If you want to try this recipe, but don't have the raw coconut sweetener or cacao powder on hand (they are specialty type of items I wanted to try), agave, honey and unsweetened cocoa powder are fine-tasting substitutes.
-The mousse will no longer be strictly raw, but it is still delicious!
+If you want to try this recipe, but don't have the raw coconut sweetener or cacao powder on hand, agave, honey and unsweetened cocoa powder are fine-tasting substitutes.
+The mousse will no longer be strictly raw, but will still be delicious!
 And it retains the spirit of the dish.